sunny-mittal/wt-frontend-assignment/README.md

 To start, please fork this repository.
 Any work you do should be committed to that repo.
 Once you're done, share the link to your repo with the finalized code with us.
 Please make sure that we have sufficient permissions to view the repository.

-The project is already set up with React, TypeScript, React Router, Material UI, styled-components and Vite.
-You may install other libraries or tools if you believe they improve your solution.

-We expect you to spend around 2-3 hours on this task.
+We expect you to spend a maximum of 3 hours on this task.
 Please record your screen while you work on the assignment.
 Voiceover explaining your thought process is welcome, but not required.
 ---

 ## 🎯 Task Overview